staticdeploy/staticdeploy/website/docs/reference-entities.md

 Bundles can also specify custom headers to be used by StaticDeploy when serving their assets.

-Bundles can be created with the `bundle` command of the StaticDeploy cli, by giving it a folder that gets archived into a tar.gz and uploaded to the StaticDeploy backend.
+Bundles can be created with the `bundle` command of the StaticDeploy CLI, by giving it a folder that gets archived into a tar.gz and uploaded to the StaticDeploy backend.